-Suzanne Abel is Academic Director of Puente de la Costa Sur in Pescadero, CA; Outreach Advisor to the Center for Latin American Studies at Stanford; and Senior Advisor to the Haas Center for Public Service..
+Suzanne Abel is Academic Director, emerita, of Puente de la Costa Sur in Pescadero, CA; Outreach Advisor, pro bono, to the Center for Latin American Studies at Stanford; and Senior Advisor to Stanford’s Haas Center for Public Service..
 In 2016, she began co-leading the John W. Gardner Legacy Oral History Project at Stanford.
 Suzanne joined the Penn CHC Caste War Project in 2012, where she serves as museum consultant to the Museo de la Guerra de Castas.
 Suzanne received her BA in English from Harvard in 1971 and her MA in Anthropology from Brown in 1978; she also did graduate work at UC Berkeley in Anthropology.
 Prior to moving to Stanford's Haas Center in 1995, she was founding director of the Grace Hudson Museum and Sun House in Ukiah, CA, and a field archaeologist and ethnohistorian with the Museo Nacional de Costa Rica.
 She also did field work in Chiapas, Mexico; Peru; Honduras; Rhode Island and California.
 Suzanne is a co-author of Between Continents/Between Seas: Precolumbian Art of Costa Rica (1981), The Archaeology of Pacific Nicaragua (1992), and Remember Your Relations: the Elsie Allen Baskets, Family & Friends (1996), among other publications.
 Remember Your Relations (exhibit and book) received an Award of Merit from the American Association for State and Local History in 1997.

 Ricardo Agurcia has invested more than thirty years of work at the monumental site of Copan in Western Honduras.
 His work at Copan has taken him in two different but related directions, one of them crucial to the recovery and understanding of the past (archaeological excavations since 1976) and the other paramount to guaranteeing that the past remains present (working to preserve and manage the archaeological resources of Copan for tourism and development).
 To implement some of these goals, he founded and now directs the Copan Association, a non-profit organization that promotes research and protection of Honduras’s patrimony, both cultural and natural.
 He holds degrees in anthropology and archaeology from Duke (B.A.) and Tulane (M.A.)
 Universities.